Adaptive Budget Allocation for Orthogonal-Subspace Adapter Tuning in LLMs Continual Learning: Experiments and Analysis

-\paragraph{Baselines.} We compare our method against various CL baseline approaches, including: \textbf{SeqFT~\cite{DBLP:conf/nips/dAutumeRKY19}} trains all model parameters on a sequence of tasks without any regularization or replaying samples from the previous tasks. \textbf{EWC~\cite{kirkpatrick2017overcoming}} finetune the whole model with a regularization loss that prevents updating parameters that could interfere with previously learned tasks. \textbf{LwF~\cite{DBLP:journals/pami/LiH18a}} constrains the shared representation layer to be similar to its original state before learning the new task. \textbf{Inc-Adapter} trains new Adapter parameters on a sequential series of tasks without any constraints or mechanism. \textbf{Replay} finetunes the whole model with a memory buffer, and replay samples from old tasks when learning new tasks to avoid forgetting. \textbf{L2P~\cite{DBLP:conf/cvpr/0002ZL0SRSPDP22}} uses the input to dynamically select and update prompts from the prompt pool in an instance-wise fashion. \textbf{LFPT5~\cite{qin2021lfpt5}} continuously train a soft prompt that simultaneously learns to solve the tasks and generate training samples, which are subsequently used in experience replay. \textbf{O-Adapter} train new Adapter parameters on a sequential series of tasks with orthogonal parameter subspace constraints. \textbf{O-LoRA~\cite{DBLP:conf/emnlp/WangCGXBZZGH23}} train new LoRA parameters on a sequential series of tasks in orthogonal subspace while fixing the LoRA matrices of previous tasks. \textbf{ProgPrompt~\cite{DBLP:conf/iclr/RazdaibiedinaMH23}} adopts a task-specific soft prompt for each distinct task, sequentially appending it to prior learned prompts.
-In essence, it trains individual models per task, leveraging the task ID to select the appropriate model during inference. \textbf{PerTaskFT} train a separate model for each task. \textbf{MTL} train a model simultaneously on all tasks as multi-task learning.
-This approach represents the theoretical upper bound for continual learning performance with a single model, as it maintains access to the entire task distribution throughout training, thus eliminating the fundamental forgetting challenge in continual learning scenarios.
+\paragraph{Baselines.} We compare our method against various CL baseline approaches, including: \textbf{Replay} finetunes the whole model with a memory buffer, and replay samples from old tasks when learning new tasks to avoid forgetting. \textbf{L2P~\citep{DBLP:conf/cvpr/0002ZL0SRSPDP22}} uses the input to dynamically select and update prompts from the prompt pool in an instance-wise fashion. \textbf{LFPT5~\citep{qin2021lfpt5}} continuously train a soft prompt that simultaneously learns to solve the tasks and generate training samples, which are subsequently used in experience replay. \textbf{O-LoRA~\citep{DBLP:conf/emnlp/WangCGXBZZGH23}} train new LoRA parameters on a sequential series of tasks in orthogonal subspace while fixing the LoRA matrices of previous tasks. \textbf{ProgPrompt~\citep{DBLP:conf/iclr/RazdaibiedinaMH23}} adopts a task-specific soft prompt for each distinct task, sequentially appending it to prior learned prompts.
+In essence, it trains individual models per task, leveraging the task ID to select the appropriate model during inference.
 In our continual learning baseline selection, we specifically focused on methods that could be reliably reproduced to ensure fair comparison.
-Furthermore, to guarantee the authenticity and consistency of our experimental results, we reproduced and reran all baseline methods in our infrastructure.
+Furthermore, to guarantee the authenticity and consistency of our experimental results, we reproduced all baseline methods in our infrastructure.